Amherst College users, if you want to use eduroam at other institutions, you must first connect to eduroam at Amherst.

 - If you have an Amherst account but use a different domain for email (e.g. @fivecolleges.edu or @emilydickinsonmuseum), you must use @amherst.edu, not your email address.

-- Accept any certificate exceptions or, in the case of iOS devices, tap Trust.
+- Accept any certificate exceptions or, in the case of iOS devices, tap Trust if prompted.

 - You should now be connected to eduroam.

 Amherst College users - how to connect Android